Kasey Lansdale: Writing career

-A “Creepshow” episode based on the short story "The Companion by Joe R. Lansdale, Kasey Lansdale, and Keith Lansdale, aired in 2019.
+A “Creepshow” episode based on the short story "The Companion" by Joe R. Lansdale, Kasey Lansdale, and Keith Lansdale aired in 2019.

 Pandi Press

-Pandi Press is a publishing company formed by Kasey and her father Joe R. Lansdale to publish and re-issue Joe Lansdale's older works.
+Pandi Press is a publishing company formed by Kasey Lansdale and her father to publish and re-issue Joe R. Lansdale's older works.

 Film & theater career

 Lansdale's first feature film role was Ella in the horror film, Christmas with the Dead.